Things to See and Do

 The Dog Fence

 The Dog Fence is the longest continual construction in the world.
 Stretching some 5,300km, it begins east of Surfer's Paradise in Queensland and ends up north of Ceduna in the Great Australian Bite.
 It was originally built to protect the sheep country in the south from the Dingo (native Australian dog) in the north.
 This icon of the outback is located approximately 15km north-east of Coober Pedy.
+You can visit the Dog Fence as part of our Stuart Range Outback Bus Tour, departing BIG4 Stuart Range every afternoon in the high season.
+See all the highlights of Coober Pedy with a local guide on this 5 hour tour.

 The unique Moon Plains in Coober Pedy are a must visit when driving through the South Australian outback.
 Used for the set of many movies, the moon like landscape will make you feel like you're on a different planet

 The Breakaways are a spectacular example of beauty only to be found in the Australian outback.
 With a rich Aboriginal and European history along with rich flora and fauna, the area is not only beautiful but also fascinating.
+See the stunning Breakaways as part of our Stuart Range Outback Bus Tour, departing BIG4 Stuart Range every afternoon in the high season.
+See all the highlights of Coober Pedy with a local guide on this 5 hour tour.

 Lake Eyre Basin